 It is raining, but the other day it wasn’t.
 I was walking towards the subway stop when the sunlight broke the clouds and lit up everything around.

 As I stood on the edge of the stairs, the elevator next to me started moving a middle-aged man appeared coming out of the underpass.
-Immediately, his face was touched by the sun rays and I saw his eyes squint and then completely shut.
-Face up, he stood still with his head lifted up savouring the light.
+His face was immediately touched by the sun rays,, and I saw his eyes squint and then completely shut.
+Face up, he stood still with his head lifted up, savouring the light.

-The sunlight was taking her time and he wasn’t meaning to do anything to interrupt her.
+The sunlight was taking her time, and he didn’t mean to do anything to interrupt her.
 One could read the profession of his love for her on his face.
 A bit egoistic, but isn’t that what one in love is?
 He just stood there and took everything he could get.
 And she was more than ready to give.

 This love affair was intense and yet somewhat peaceful.
 My accidental voyeurism felt a bit uncomfortable, but for some reason, I was not feeling ashamed.
 This private moment was another proof that all is love, and all love is.

 Copyright © 2018 Borislav Kiprin.
 All Rights Reserved.